bryancampbell/self-driving/writeup.md

 #### 3. Canny Edge Detection

-Instead of endlessly applying the low and high threshold to see what had the best outcome over all of the images I added an auto canny script to figure it out.
+Instead of endlessly applying the low and high threshold to see what had the best outcome over all of the images, I added an auto canny script to figure it out.

 ![alt text][image3]